wilkinsonlab/odrl-cce-models/models.md

 # Collaboration

 The assigner makes an offer to use the target asset.
 The assignee who wants to use them has a duty and must collaborate with the assigner or any other party (right operand value).
-The duty also has a constraint of event is equal to policyUsage, meaning the duty rule must be exercised (ie the collaboration) while the permission rule is exercised.
+The duty also has a constraint of `event` is equal to `policyUsage`, meaning the duty rule must be exercised (ie the collaboration) while the permission rule is exercised.

 ```json
 {